seahrh/coding-interview/README.md

 Coding interview questions and solutions in Python 3
 =====================================================

-Tested solutions in Python 3.11
+Accepted / Tested solutions in Python 3.12